jaketerry28/bubbleSort/README.md

 ## printValues

 This function will print out the array in its current state.
-Will be called upon multiple times throught the main function.
+Will be called upon multiple times throughout the main function.
 This function is designed to print out on a single line.
 ```

 constant MAX is the max length of array